-The child will relax and straighten her body more easily it she can play or read.
+The child will relax and straighten her body more easily if she can play or read.

-Place supports or cushions behind her back and head, but just enough so that she has to straighten herself some As her hips and neck gradually straighten, keep lowering her back and head little by little.
+Place supports or cushions behind her back and head, but just enough so that she has to straighten herself some.
+As her hips and neck gradually straighten, keep lowering her back and head little by little. her kn hips a they g knees little, s straig log, barrel, or bucket